Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 Managing Subscriptions

 Creating subscriptions is just the beginning.
-You need to let users manage them, upgrade plans, cancel, resume, and update payment methods.
+You need to let users manage them.

 Checking Subscription Status